The beauty of our post-internet landscape is that it’s still a wild west – a space for artists to reinvent and pioneer new business models.

 Composing for film, TV, and games

 Made with multimedia in mind but composed from scratch to spec, music for advertising and film / game scoring are worlds of their own.
 Look into the countless music houses that produce commercial music around the world that operate with staff composers and increasingly with freelancers.
-You can work from home and get paid a demo fee of $200-$500 for submitting 15-30 seconds of music, or get paid tens of thousands if your track is chosen from a massive pool of hopefuls.
+You can work from home and get paid a demo fee of as much as $200 – $500 for submitting 15 – 30 seconds of music, or (while rates vary widely) get paid tens of thousands if your track is chosen from a massive pool of hopefuls.

 Producing for others and co-writing